BIGJRA/BIGJRA.github.io/rejuv.md

 - Where do I go next?
 (Ren +2)

-Back in the city, two optional things we can do now: first, talk to Zumi in the library, who’ll give you the *Advanced Pokedex* if you caught Dedenne.
-She’ll also send you on the next mission to get Drifloon.
+Back in the city, two optional things we can do now: first, talk to Zumi in the library, who'll give you the *Advanced Pokedex* if you caught Dedenne.
+She'll also send you on the next mission to get Drifloon.

 Second, if you go to the Chrisola Hotel, our travels to Route 2 will prompt the girl in the first room in the right hallway to give you